Are you the victim of an Abuser or a cunning linguist acting like a socially successful but ultimately predatory Covert Abuse Enabler?

 What you don’t have confirmed or validated by an outside expert as an abuse incident can actually be even more unsettling and dangerous to your overall well-being and psychological health.

 The following piece of “Classic Literature” lists a set of telltale signs indicating abuse and or that a target — meaning an abuse victim — has in fact been socially manipulated, abused, misled, or neglected.

-Sourced from the Clark Country Prosecuter’s office, the lists explain common domestic violence issues that many individuals destined to endure high conflict divorce scenarios are likely to feel, experience, or to be forced by a toxic partner and their Flying Monkeys to have to suffer through at the hands of as well as direction from their Abuser.
+Sourced from the Clark Country Prosecutor’s office, the list explains common domestic violence issues that many individuals destined to endure high conflict divorce scenarios are likely to feel, experience, or to be forced by a toxic partner and their Flying Monkeys to have to suffer through at the hands of as well as directly from their Abuser.

 If you recognize yourself or someone you know being described on this list as a target, preferred scapegoat, or ongoing victim of someone suffering from a Vendetta Agenda or Obsessed Ex Syndrome — please do take a moment to discreetly pass on the link to flyingmonkeysdenied.com.

-The reason Abusers are so fiscally as well as socially “successful” in life is because they convince their abuse victims to keep their secrets.
+The reason Abusers are so fiscally as well as socially “successful” in life is that they convince their abuse victims to keep their secrets.

 Break the silence in a safe manner about issues like workplace bullying and domestic violence in order to protect yourself, first and foremost, but also to prevent people like Con Artists and Love Fraud Predators from succeeding in duping and subsequently using and abusing targeted people.

 1. Is your partner threatening or violent towards you or the children?